tgvoskuilen/dropletFoam/cases/README.md

 which will create a `../run/vialTest` folder (relative to the case directory).
 If there is already a `vialTest` case in the `run` folder, it will give an error.
-To force it to overwrite the existing case, use
+To force it to overwrite the existing case (which will delete any results in the existing case), use

     ./makeRunCase -f vialTest